woodfin8/machine-learning-challenge/README.md

 |Tuned Forest| 0.9016 |
 |Tuned KNN| 0.8410 |

 The Tuned Random Forest model had the highest accuracy when classifying the test data.
 This was a slight improvement over its Un-Tuned version (less than 3 one-thousandths of a percent).
-Both the versions of the KNN model had lower accuraciesthan the Un-Tuned Random Forest's.
+Both the versions of the KNN model had lower accuracies than the Un-Tuned Random Forest's.

 ## Technologies
 * Jupyter notebook - version 4.1